Jeanne Patterson Miles: Personal life

 Miles was briefly married to Johannes Schiefer, a French painter.
 Her daughter is the actress Joanna Miles.

 Awards and honors

-Miles received grants from Yaddo and the McDowell Colony.
+Miles received grants from Yaddo and the MacDowell Colony.
 In 1968 she received an award from the American Academy and Institute of Arts and Letters, and in 1970 and 1973 she received Mark Rothko awards.
 She was honored with George Washington University's Alumni Achievement Award in 1987.